-A literary-critical introduction to the sacred scriptures of Israel, Judaism and Christianity, focused on key narrative and literary complexes in the Bible.
-Students seek to understand the many genres of Biblical literature and to consider how the narratives, images, and themes of Biblical literature have shaped the world.
-Fulfills Humanities requirement of the Foundations and Perspectives general education curriculum.
-Every other Spring.
+The Bible as Literature.
+A literary-critical introduction to the sacred scriptures of Israel, Judaism, and Christianity, focused on key narrative and literary complexes in the Bible.
+Students consider how the narratives, images, and themes of Biblical literature emerged from their ancient context and continue to shape our world.
+Fulfills the general education Humanities Perspectives requirement.